 When someone is fighting cancer they also have to worry about household and living expenses while they can’t work like:

 Fighting cancer can take a long time, which means that making ends meet every month can tough.
-A lump sum cancer insurance payment policy can be a big help in making sure that those living expense get taken care of as well as helping to pay down the costs of medical treatments and drugs that aren’t covered by traditional medical insurance.
+A lump-sum cancer insurance payment policy can be a big help in making sure that those living expenses get taken care of as well as helping to pay down the costs of medical treatments and drugs that aren’t covered by traditional medical insurance.